 - Karla has also played a vital role in the development and continual refinement of PointClear’s multi-touch, multi-media, multi-cycle processes.
 Karla has worked closely with other PointClear team members to develop this process, customized for each client depending on the audience and industry, which determines the most effective ways to reach prospects.
 It combines the right frequency, appropriate messages, and a smart mix of phone, email and traditional direct marketing that keeps prospects top-of-mind through multiple sales cycles.

-- Recent example: In a large part through Karla’s careful analysis of data generated from prospect development campaigns for PointClear clients, metrics have been developed that set the bar in our industry.
-Through tracking the number, frequency and type of touches necessary to adequately cover our clients, Karla has developed the following best-practice expectations surrounding multi-touch, multi-media, multi-cycle marketing:
+- In large part through Karla’s careful analysis of data generated from prospect development campaigns for PointClear clients, metrics have been developed that set the bar in the industry.
+Through tracking the number, frequency and type of touches necessary to cover our clients, Karla has developed the following best-practice expectations surrounding multi-touch, multi-media, multi-cycle marketing.

 - Through Karla’s efforts in analysis and her expertise in best-practice process development, PointClear reduced associate turnover and increased the average employee tenure.
 Karla led the initiative to improve and streamline recruiting processes, determining criteria to identify the ideal candidate, implementing testing and accelerating assessments.
-In 2011, Karla was able to further minimize employee turnover and improve the firm’s ability to consistently provide exceptional services to clients by implementing a carefully designed 45-day on-boarding program, including orientation, training and frequent check-ins with new employees that virtually eliminated employee turnover in the first 90 days.
-In 2012, under her direction, the company incorporated a voluntary 10-week mentoring program.
-Mentors are assigned to mentees.
-The teams meet for 30 minutes each week and discuss suggested topics.
+Karla was able to further minimize employee turnover and improve the firm’s ability to consistently provide exceptional services to clients by implementing a carefully designed 45-day on-boarding program, including orientation, training and frequent check-ins with new employees that virtually eliminated employee turnover in the first 90 days.
+Subsequently, under her direction, the company incorporated a voluntary 10-week mentoring program.
 Feedback from clients, new employees and seasoned team members has been overwhelmingly positive.

-- Karla’s mentoring activities extend to members of her management team as well, as she is passionate about her responsibility to help develop the sales lead management leaders of tomorrow.
+- Karla’s mentoring activities extend to members of her management team, as she is passionate about her responsibility to help develop the sales lead management leaders of tomorrow.

 - On Nov.
 17, 2011, Karla was named Analytics Marketer of the Year by TAG Marketing, a society of the 14,000-member Technology Association of Georgia.
 Karla was one of just seven marketing professionals honored at this second annual event.

-- The Sales Lead Management Association named Karla one of the 50 most influential people in sales lead management in 2010, 2011 and again in 2012.
+- The Sales Lead Management Association named Karla one of the 50 most influential people in sales lead management for multiple years

-- Karla was named to the inaugural 20 Women to Watch in Sales Lead Management in 2011, and again in 2012.
+- Karla has been named to the 20 Women to Watch in Sales Lead Management since its inception.

 - Karla is active professional organizations that give her the opportunity to network, learn, teach and inspire other business women and industry peers, including TAG (Technology Association of Georgia), WIT (Women in Technology), AAISP (American Association of Inside Sales Professionals).